skylerreid/PowerModelsExtensions.jl/README.md

 modify_loads(case, latmin, latmax, longmin, longmax, 0.9) #scales both p and q at each bus in the region by 0.9
 ```

 GTmap: takes a PowerModels case and extracts the generator locations from the bus data.
 The branch data can be used to infer the transmission line lengths and endpoints.
-Requires a specific shapefile that can be found in my geodata plots repo.
+Requires a specific shapefile that can be found in my geodata plots repo. note: this function is currently disabled in the main PME package.
+It can still be accessed and used, but will need to be copied to your local machine.

 example:
 ```julia